Spatially resolved dielectric loss at the Si/SiO$_2$ interface

-Figure~\ref{fig:StateOccupancy}(a-f) shows band diagrams at various biases at the bottom (maximum $\vec{E}_S(t)$, solid lines) and top (minimum $\vec{E}_S(t)$, dashed lines) of the cantilever oscillation.
-Two trap state energies, corresponding to a donor-like trap (orange) and an acceptor-like trap (blue), are shown at the bottom and top of the cantilever oscillation.
-An empty circle indicates an unoccupied state, and a filled circle an occupied state.
-The donor-like trap is unoccupied at high negative voltage, but as $|V_g|$ decreases and the bands flatten and bend downward, the donor trap energy lowers below $E_f$, and it becomes occupied.
-The acceptor-like trap is unoccupied from negative biases up to positive biases in the accumulation regime, where the trap energy lowers below $E_f$ and it becomes occupied.
+Figure~\ref{fig:StateOccupancy}a-f show modelled band diagrams including a donor-like trap and an acceptor-like trap at the bottom and top of the fm-AFM cantilever oscillation.
+The donor-like trap is unoccupied at high negative voltage, but as $|V_g|$ decreases and the bands flatten and bend downward, the donor-like trap energy lowers below $E_f$, and it becomes occupied.
+The acceptor-like trap is unoccupied from negative biases up to positive biases, where the trap energy lowers below $E_f$ and it becomes occupied.
 The trap state energies found here ($0.17~\mathrm{eV}$ above the valence band for the donor-like trap and $0.65~\mathrm{eV}$ above the valence band for the acceptor-like trap) are in agreement with accepted levels for $P_{b0}$ states\cite{Poindexter1984,Ragnarsson2000}.
 Animations of the IT charge states as the cantilever oscillates are shown for variable bias $V_g$ in the Supplementary Materials.